artefactual/atom-docs/user-manual/access-content/browse.rst

 When arriving on the :term:`archival description` browse page, a :term:`top-level description filter` is engaged by default, meaning that all results shown are :term:`parents <parent record>` with or without children, but without any higher levels of description above them in the hierarchy.
 Users can disengage this filter by clicking the **X** on the "Only top-level descriptions" :term:`filter tag` at the top of the results (see :ref:`browse-hierarchy-top-filter`).

-The automatic sort is alphabetic by default for public users, but users can also change the sort to most recently updated, or by reference code, using the :ref:`sort button <recurring-sort-button>` located at the top-right of the page above the results.
+The automatic sort is alphabetic by default for public users and by most recently updated (date modifed) for authenticated users, but users can change the sort to most recently updated, identifier, reference code, and start or end date, using the :ref:`sort button <recurring-sort-button>` located at the top-right of the page above the results.

 ..
 TIP::